Life in a Medieval town

 Other aspects of Life in a medieval town

-Many walled towns in border regions and in times of danger would have a curfew, and if you were outside the gates at the time of closing, you’d have to wait until morning before you could get back inside.
+Many walled towns in border regions and during times of danger would have a curfew, and if you were outside the gates at the time of closing, you’d have to wait until morning before you could get back inside.

 Serf was the common name during the medieval period for what we recognize today as peasants.
 If you fell into this class you were pretty much completely worthless in society and the local lord or a priest wouldn’t think twice about getting rid of you if you angered them.